 Financial Conflict of Interest (FCOI) - A significant financial interest that could directly and /or significantly affect the design, conduct, or reporting of PHS-funded research.

 Financial interest - Anything of monetary value, whether or not the value is readily ascertainable.

 Institutional Responsibilities - "Institutional Responsibilities" means an investigator's professional responsibilities on behalf of Gallaudet, including activities such as research, teaching, clinical or other professional practice, academic activities, scholarly eveinstitutional committee memberships, and service on panels such as Institutional Review Boards or Data and Safety Monitoring Committees.

-ORC / Objectivity in Research Committee - The body overseen by the GSPP Dean's Office.
-The ORC will be comprised of two standing members (the Assistant Dean for Graduate School Curriculum, Policy and Operations and one other faculty or staff member) and one additional researcher in a related field.
+ORC / Objectivity in Research Committee - The body overseen by the office of the Dean, Graduate School and Continuing Studies.
+The ORC will be comprised of two standing members (the Assistant Dean for Graduate Education and one other faculty or staff member) and one additional researcher in a related field.

 Oversight Committee - The committee designated by the ORC to manage conflicts which are approved and for which a management plan has been developed.
 Ordinarily, the oversight committee will be comprised of one member of the ORC, the Department Chair or Budget Unit Head of the investigator, the Dean of the College or Unit of the investigator.

 SFI / Significant Financial Interest - See section Disclosure C.